orchestral/toolkit-docs/testbench/the-basic.md

 ::: details FALLBACK METHOD

-The method was only introduced in `v6.22.0`, if you need to override Laravel Skeleton on project before the release then override `getBasePath` method instead:
+The method was only introduced in `v6.22.0`, if you need to override Laravel Skeleton on the project before the release then overrides `getBasePath` method instead:

 ```php
 class TestCase extends \Orchestra\Testbench\TestCase